British Unionist Party: More powers for local government

 The party calls for greater powers for local government, and has criticised the centralising nature of the Scottish Parliament under the Scottish National Party (SNP).
 Notably, it has called for Police Scotland and Fire & Rescue Scotland to be abolished, and for local police, fire and rescue services to be restored.
 It has also criticised the tax freeze imposed on local councils by the Scottish government, and stated that local councils should have more control over their own spending.

 Civil liberties

 The party has been particularly critical of several pieces of SNP legislation which it regards as an infringement on civil liberties.
 It has criticised the Named Person Scheme as a "totalitarian state invasion into family life", and the Offensive Behaviour at Football Act for "criminalising ordinary football fans".
 It has called for both pieces of legislation to be scrapped.

 Electoral performance

-The party contested the 2016 Scottish parliamentary elections, standing on the regional ballot for Glasgow region.
-It won 2,453 votes (1.0%), failing to win a seat.
-However it won a council seat in North Lanarkshire at the 2022 Scottish local elections, with John Jo Leckie being one of four successful candidates in the Fortissat ward.
+The party contested the 2016 Scottish parliamentary elections, standing on the regional ballot for the Glasgow region.
+The BUP won 2,453 votes (1.0%), failing to win a seat.

+In September 2017, at a local by-election in North Lanarkshire's Fortissat ward, John Jo Leckie ran as the BUP's candidate for the seat.
+Though not elected, he finished second to the successful Labour candidate, Clare Quigley, with 23.3% of first-preferences.

+The party did not run candidates in the 2021 Scottish Parliament election.
+John Mortimer, a founding member and then leader of the BUP, set up the single-issue Abolish the Scottish Parliament Party to contest the election instead, which saw candidates stand unsuccessfully in all eight of the regional lists.

+The BUP took 859 first-preference votes (18.8%) in Fortissat at the 2022 Scottish local elections, enough to see John Jo Leckie win one of the four seats in the ward.
 This was the party's first ever representation at any level in Scottish politics.

+At the 2024 general election, the BUP stood two candidates: John Jo Leckie in Airdrie and Shotts and John Ferguson in Motherwell, Wishaw and Carluke.They took 1.2% and 0.4% of votes in their respective constituencies, and were not elected.

+Billy Acheson stood for the party at the Fortissat by-election in October 2024, coming fourth with 241 first-preferences (10.9%).

+The BUP have stated their intention to field candidates at the 2026 Scottish Parliament election.